Dogbone Meadow Dog Park Dogbone Meadow Small Dog Area

 Dog Park Renovations (CIP 15-005)

-The primary focus of this project is to improve site accessibility, replace one acre of turf, improve irrigation and gopher abatement.
-The project will also provide a dog wash area, address seating and shade structures, add drinking fountains and other enhancements.
+The primary focus of this project is to improve site accessibility, replace one acre of turf and improve irrigation.
+The project will also provide a dog wash area, address seating and shade structure, add drinking fountains and other enhancements.

 The Dogbone Meadow Dog Park is located in O’Hair Park, which is on Novato Boulevard, west of Sutro Avenue.